 Leap-frogging Strategy Recall that GetDepth is invoked T times with the same arguments, and the loop of line 15 to 20 in the pseudo-code of GetDepth in Algorithm 2 is time consuming for large i.
-A heuristic called leap-frogging to overcome this bottle-neck was proposed in [8,9].
+A heuristic called leap-frogging to overcome this bottleneck was proposed in [9, 10].
 Their experiments indicate that this strategy is extremely efficient in practice.
-The average depth \overline{d} of each invocation of GetDepth is recorded.

-In all subsequent invocations, the loop starts by initializing i to $\overline{d} - k \cdot \text{offset}$, where $k \geq 1$.
+The average depth \bar{d} of each invocation of GetDepth is recorded.
+In all subsequent invocations, the loop starts by initializing i to $\bar{d}-k$ offset, where $k\geq 1$.
 Note that if F_i is unsatisfiable, the algorithm repeatedly decreases i by increasing k and check the satisfiability of the new F_i , until a proper initialization i is found for satisfiable F_i .
 In practice, the constant offset is usually set to 5.
-Theorem 3 in Section 6 shows that the depth computed by GetDepth lies in an interval [d, d + 7] with probability over 90%.
+Theorem 3 in Section 5 shows that the depth computed by GetDepth lies in an interval [d, d + 7] with probability over 90%.
 So it suffices to invoke Solving in constant time since the second iteration.